powered by Grail

 Dynatrace Log Management and Analytics can reshape incoming log data for better understanding, analysis, or further processing based on rules that you create.

 Information can be logged in a very wide variety of formats depending on the application or process, operating system or other factors.
 Log Processing offers a central and flexible way of extracting value from those raw log lines.

-For example, you can extract numerical values from log line with Log Processing, turn these into metrics on Dynatrace Platform, and include them in dashboards and problem detection.
+For example, you can extract numerical values from log lines with Log Processing, turn these into metrics on the Dynatrace Platform, and include them in dashboards and problem detection.

 Log processing does not affect DDU consumption of log ingest.